Cardhouse Old Mastodon Otto EPS Links Cardhouse Tip Jar Cardhouse Tip Jar Default Shapes

 Just to clarify, some people aren't doing this because it's the minimal amount of effort required to get mushrooms.
 They're doing it because they've done it every other possible way, over and over, and they're not getting mushrooms.
 It's when you're completely over being screwed by bad RNG.

 Right, RNG.
+That's the second problem (B).
 I need a rare/valuable "Wolfpack" "blueprint."
 It can be found in a few places, but only during night (it's a harder mode with more ro-bots roaming around), and mostly on one specific map.
 So I did this a lot.
 Sometimes, I spawned in late (another huge ignored problem I'm leaving on the table; are you getting how this all of these problems feed off each other?) and allllll the containers were looted, only cheap scrap was left.
 Sometimes, I had an unpleasant encounter with an arc and never got to loot.
 Sometimes I looted but (obviously) never got the blueprint -- some blueprints have a ~1% chance of showing up.
 This is just like mushrooms, people run in naked, look around for the Wolfpack blueprint, find/don't find, immediately bail from the round.

 Here is a surprise for you: doing the same thing, over and over and over again, and never succeeding: that is also not fun.
 This is a game that does not respect your time.
 I honestly just quit looking because it was starting to feel like a dead-end job.
 I don't know why the developers are leaning on straight RNG for this other than laziness.
 There are always outliers.
 That's why pinball machines give you your ball back.